You might be just starting your eCommerce store or have already been running your store for the last few months.

 Even better, now when you post a promotional post or branding post, they are more likely to get interested in and make a purchase.

 First Provide Value, Then Sell – Ann Handley

 Image Source: MarketingProfs

-This is one of the remarkably excellent pieces of advice you can get an expert like Ann Handley.
+This is one of the most remarkably excellent pieces of advice you can get from an expert like Ann Handley.

-She is a digital marketing pioneer, Wall Street journal best-selling author and a writer.
+She is a digital marketing pioneer, Wall Street journal best-selling author, and writer.

 She talks about how businesses should help their prospective buyers first and then go ahead to sell something.

 Also, customers do not buy products to do a favor to your company.
-They do it because your product resolves their problem or makes their lives better.
+They do it because your product resolves their problems or improves their lives.

 So, the best sales pitch should be about how your product can really help them.

 Explain them, demonstrate and do everything to make your case stronger on the part that your product is what the prospective customer needs.